 3. Via Tour Operator (Highly recommended)

-This option is very convenient, and it is recommended that you book your entrance to Machu Picchu.
-You must purchase it in advance through an authorized travel agency, such as Salkantay Trekking, which will simplify the process of obtaining tickets.
-Just get in touch and state your requirements, and they will help you have the best travel experience on your visit to Machu Picchu, Peru.
+This option is very convenient, and it is recommended that you book your entrance to Machu Picchu in advance.
+You must purchase tickets in advance through an authorized travel agency, such as Salkantay Trekking, which will simplify the process.
+Just contact them and state your requirements, and they will help you have the best travel experience on your visit to Machu Picchu, Peru.

-- If you plan a tour to Machu Picchu, we will give you several options for Salkantay Trekking, according to your needs and preferences.
+- If you plan a tour of Machu Picchu, we will provide you with several options for Salkantay Trekking, according to your needs and preferences.

 Type of Ticket to Machu Picchu | Foreign | Peruvian and countries of the Andean Community: Colombia, Bolivia, Ecuador | ||||